 Reviewing each factor supports finding what you and your team don’t know.
 It’s not unusual for a new regulation to be put in place and questions about compliance and potential penalties to come up in discussions with your team.
 When it comes time to do your SWOT analysis, you will be able to just plug the information into the Opportunities and Threats categories.
 This snapshot of your world will remove the emotional overtones and make it easier to design your strategic plan and determine which goals to act on.

 About the author: I’m Elli St.George Godfrey, a small business coach and trainer who guides established small business owners to be comfortable in their own skin.
 I have a deep appreciation for learning and understanding my client’s business style and culture.
-Whether you are expanding in your own backyard or into another country, my 3 keys coaching process helps clients move from being excited about a new business opportunity to having the tools to make it actually happen.
-Curious?
-Schedule your complimentary coaching session here.
+Visit my Services page to see how we might collaborate on a PESTEL anlysis for your small to mid-sized business or schedule your complimentary coaching session here.